 Employers still insist that managing unforeseeable intermittent leave under the Family and Medical Leave Act (FMLA) is one of their toughest challenges.
 Most companies require employees to continue to perform their job, to help keep the operation running.
-While some employers feel there is little they can do to manage such leave, some steps may be taken to help ease the pain.
+While some employers feel there is little they can do to manage such leave, some steps that are highlighted below may be taken to help ease the pain.

 Don’t let up on your FMLA administration tasks, including reviewing and possibly questioning suspicious intermittent FMLA leave.
 You could even provide reminders to all employees that FMLA leave taken on a fraudulent basis is grounds for termination.
 Bathroom stall posters, for example, can reach most employees.